ogunlao/ogunlao.github.io/_posts/2021-01-26-how-to-create-speech-dataset.md

 44.1kHz is the most common sampling frequency used to produce most digital audio.
 This ensures that the audio can be reconstructed for frequency below 22.05kHz, since it covers all frequencies that can be heard by a human.
 ASR experiments do not require that high sampling rate; more common frequencies are 8kHz and 16kHz, with sampling frequency of `16kHz` becoming the de facto in speech experiments, as there is no significant improvement in using a sampling frequency higher than that, but a lower sampling frequency may reduce accuracy.
 Therefore, it is advisable to stick to the 16kHz rule.
 Also, increasing the sampling frequency beyond that just increases the overhead during preprocessing and training, with some training procedures taking twice as much time, without any improvements.

-On the converse, modern production quality TTS often use 24, 32, 44.1, or 48 kHz sampling rate, as 16kHz is too low to achieve high quality TTS [\[LibriTTS - Heiga Zen et al.\]](https://arxiv.org/pdf/1904.02882.pdf).
+On the converse, modern production quality TTS often use 22.05kHz, 32kHz, 44.1kHz, or 48 kHz sampling rate, as 16kHz is too low to achieve high quality TTS [\[LibriTTS - Heiga Zen et al.\]](https://arxiv.org/pdf/1904.02882.pdf) though many research works still use 16kHz for their research work.
 For TTS, the acoustic model needs to learn the fine-grained acoustic characteristic of the audio to be able to reproduce the same form of signal from text.

 During the signal preprocessing, the audio can be downsampled to its required sampling rate.